MohammedFarid-84/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the 3 script show contants of two files at same time the 4 script show last 10 lines from a file the 5 script show 10 top lines from file
+the 3 script show contants of two files at same time the 4 script show last 10 lines from a file the 5 script show 10 top lines from file the 6 script show a selected line from file